You know the world’s upside down when you have to cast a wary at popcorn.

 Microwave popcorn bags are full of toxic PFOA

 First, the bag’s lining contains perfluorooctanoic acid (PFOA), which has links to human infertility.
 PFOA accumulates in your body year after year, and it appears it may incite some cancers–liver, pancreatic and testicular.

-Some companies say they’ll voluntarily phase PFOA out by 2015, but that’s many millions of bags of popcorn away.
-With no guarantee.
+Some companies said they’d voluntarily phase PFOA out by 2015, but who knows how many followed through.
+There’s no guarantee.

 Then there’s the synthetic diacetyl that gives microwave popcorn its buttery flavor.
 One enthusiastic popcorn eater–with a sixteen-year addiction–made the news recently because she has permanent lung damage and may require a lung transplant.